 Types of Appointments

 This option provides students with the opportunity to meet with a registered psychologist or doctoral resident to assess their psychological functioning and develop a plan specific to the student's needs.
 Psychotherapy is an option under this pathway.

-This option allows a wellness navigator to assist students with a variety of needs through the coordination of appropriate internal (MUN or SWCC professional services) and external (community, professional, or electronic) services and the provision of support.
+This option allows a Wellness Navigator to assist students with a variety of needs through the coordination of appropriate internal (MUN or SWCC professional services) and external (community, professional or electronic) services and the provision of support.
 Group therapy is an option under this pathway.

 This option allows students to meet with a clinician and collaborate and communicate with them within a safe and supportive environment.
-It is intended to help the client address ways of thinking, feeling, or behaving that are problematic in their lives; process concerns related to relationships with others or difficult life experiences; improve skills; find relief from emotional or psychological distress.
+It is intended to help the client address ways of thinking, feeling or behaving that are problematic in their lives; process concerns related to relationships with others or difficult life experiences; improve skills; and find relief from emotional or psychological distress.